Missouri vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 30, 2021

 Vanderbilt Stats and Trends

-- The Commodores have covered the spread once this year when underdogs by 16 points or more (in four chances).
+- The Commodores have covered the spread once this season when underdogs by 16.5 points or more (in four chances).

-- Vanderbilt has hit the over in 42.9% of its opportunities this year (three times in seven games with a set point total).
+- Vanderbilt's games this season have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

-- The Commodores have turned the ball over five more times (15 total) than the Tigers have forced a turnover (10) this season.
+- This year the Commodores have turned the ball over 15 times, five more than the Tigers' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.